kousiksatish/simple-gcm/README.md

 ###Stupid Simple GCM Server

-A simple GCM server used for Pragyan'16
+A simple GCM server that can be used for all fests

 ####Setup: